Doctelligence/doctelligence.github.io/roadmap.md

 - **DIN Protocol Pilot:**
   - Validate the DIN protocol with a pilot, enabling decentralized, privacy-preserving AI training through encrypted updates and participant incentives.
-  - Launch a pilot to validate the DIN protocol, enabling privacy-preserving, decentralized AI training.
-Participants contribute encrypted model updates from local datasets, which are aggregated into a global model.
-Incentives encourage ongoing participation and collaboration.

 - **Example Use Case:**
   - Train an AI model to predict air pollution without sharing raw sensor data.